malllabiisc/sictf/readMe.txt

+**Relation Schema Induction:**

+Given a set of documents from a specific domain
+(e.g., medical research journals), how do we automatically build a Knowledge Graph
+(KG) for that domain?
+Automatic identification of relations and their schemas, i.e., type signature of arguments of relations (e.g., undergo(Patient, Surgery)), is an important first step towards this goal.
+We refer to this problem as Relation Schema Induction (RSI).

 Help for running the setup.

 Place the triples and side information in a folder at the same level as *.py scripts